 Owners will then need to fill out a Salvage Inspection Application, and include a check or money order to the New Jersey Motor Vehicles Commission (NJ motor vehicles inspection stations).
 The fee for inspection of motorcycles is currently $100.
 The current price for a vehicle inspection is $200.
 It is nonrefundable and expires after a year.
 You can submit your application or pay by mail at NJ MVC 225 E. State Street, PO Box 017, Trenton, NJ, 08666-0017.

 You can call any inspection site to set up your appointment.
 These websites listed on the application form.
 If you are late or have missed your appointment, you will have to reapply for inspection and pay the fee again.
 Be sure to fax a copy of your salvage title, a copy of the application form, and VINs to the office you will visit.

 You have to have all of the following documentation with you at the inspection: NJ salvage title in your name, a copy of the application form, bills of sale, photographs, work order that shows the repairs, VINs for new and used parts list, along with detailed descriptions.

 If the vehicle has flood damage, you need to have a damage report from the insurance company.
-If it is a theft recovery vehicle, you will need to have a theft report from the agency that recovered it.
+For a theft recovery vehicle, you will need to have a theft report from the agency that recovered it.

 If they can meet all of the requirements and pass the inspection, it is possible to have the title converted to an operable salvage title.
 The inspections will generally take about an hour, and the owner is not able to observe the inspection.

 Once you complete the process, and the vehicle passes inspection, you can get the new title for the car and start driving it on the roads, provided that you obtain insurance coverage.